kaiwenliu/RecRank/proposal.md

 We will read the CSV using a C++ library.
 We will get rid of any nodes that are not connected to any edges.
-We will ensure that the graph of developers is *connected*.
+We will ensure that the graph of developers is *connected* (**see next paragraph**).
 Check if the nodes are connected to yourself, as you cannot follow yourself.
 Furthermore, we should also check if the node ids in the graph are no more than the graph ids in the list they gave us.
 In turn, we are checking if the values are valid and not negative values and such.

+To make the graph connected, we will split the graph into multiple connected subgraphs.
+Ideally, there would only be 1 such subgraph.
+In case there are multiple subgraphs (that are not connected to each other), we will pick the one with the most nodes.

 ### Data Storage